phoenixframework/phoenix/guides/views.md

 The [`render_many/3`] function takes the data we want to respond with (`pages`), a view, and a string to pattern match on the [`render/2`] function defined on view.
 It will map over each item in `pages` and call `PageView.render("page.json", %{page: page})`. [`render_one/3`] follows the same signature, ultimately using the [`render/2`] matching `page.json` to specify what each `page` looks like.

 It's useful to build our views like this so that they are composable.
-Imagine a situation where our `Page` has a `has_many` relationship with `Author`, and depending on the request, we may want to send back `author` data with the `page`.
+Imagine a situation where our `Page` has a `has_many` relationship (#NOTE: We haven't talked about has_many relationship yet#) with `Author`, and depending on the request, we may want to send back `author` data with the `page`.
 We can easily accomplish this with a new [`render/2`]:

 ```elixir
 defmodule HelloWeb.PageView do